eclipse-kura/kura/_posts/doc/2015-11-11-bluetooth-le-example.md

 * Hardware

-  * Use an embedded device running ESF with Bluetooth 4.0 (LE) capabilities
+  * Use an embedded device running Kura with Bluetooth 4.0 (LE) capabilities

   * Use at least one TI SensorTag